fmager/real-time/README.md

 * Look into friendlier error handling?
 Perhaps logging instead of panicing to get students used to logging.
 Introduce anyhow for better error handling?
 * [Loom](https://docs.rs/loom/latest/loom/)
+* Come up with a different name for levels 1/2/3/4, also should the levels be described in a matrix?

 ## References and additional reading